Proposing a New Course (Course Approval Request Form - CARF)

 Q: Can courses be submitted to the college after the deadline?

 A: Usually they cannot.
 In the rare instance a course is accepted for review past the deadline, it often cannot be added to the time schedule or classroom schedule with adequate registration time (i.e., students register for classes before the course is able to be added).
-The deadlines seem excessive, but there is a lot of behind-the-scenes work that goes into introducing a new course.
+The deadlines seem quite early, but there is a lot of behind-the-scenes work that goes into introducing a new course.

 Q: What are my options if I miss the deadline?